 Draining the Tank

 The first stage of keeping moisture out of your air lines is to drain your air compressor tank frequently.
-There’s a drain at bottom of your air compressor pressure tank, which releases the water and oil mixture that collects at the bottom.
+There’s a drain at the bottom of your air compressor pressure tank, which releases the water and oil mixture that collects at the bottom.
 This should be done every time you use your air compressor to prevent rust building up on the inside of your tank and to keep moisture out of your lines and tools.

-If you avoid draining your tank because it’s difficult to reach the drain valve, you should install a drain extension kit so it’s easily accessible.
+If you avoid draining your tank because it’s difficult to reach the drain valve, you should install a drain extension kit, so it’s easily accessible.
 You could also install an automatic tank drain with a timer that you can set to periodically drain the tank for you.
 Either way, it’s a matter of safety and essential.